MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/deploy-ie11-using-automatic-version-synchronization-avs.md

 ms.prod: IE11
 ms.mktglfcycl: deploy
 ms.sitesec: library
-title: Deploy Internet Explorer 11 using Automatic Version Synchronization (AVS)
+title: Deploy Internet Explorer 11 using Automatic Version Synchronization (AVS) (Internet Explorer 11 for IT Pros)
 ---
 # Deploy Internet Explorer 11 using Automatic Version Synchronization (AVS)
 You can deploy Internet Explorer 11 to your users' computers by using your custom browser packages and Automatic Version Synchronization (AVS).